Lessons from the fall – 1 | Genesis 3:1-6

 Subtil has another meaning in the dictionary – Fine, refined, delicate, artful.
 In the true sense it is talking about the serpent’s beauty.
 So the serpent was refined, delicate, and very artful.

-We do not know what the serpent looked like originally.
+We do not know what the serpent looked like originally or before the fall.
 We know he did not look like the snakes which crawl on the ground today.
-That is part of the curse which was placed.
+That is part of the curse which was placed after the fall.
 So, prior to the sin and curse we can understand from the Bible that the serpent must have been very, very beautiful.
 He was the crowning glory of the animal creations of the Garden of Eden.

-He was not only beautiful but a wonderful personality and a great artfulness to him.
+He was not only beautiful but had a wonderful personality and great artfulness to him before the fall.

 So when you stop and meditate on it a little bit, it is not surprising that Eve paused and gave some time to this animal when it came by.
 So as this beautiful creature comes along and Eve stops and engages with it and suddenly it speaks.